ExHammer/hammer-backend-mnesia/README.md

 A Mnesia backend for the [Hammer](https://github.com/ExHammer/hammer) rate-limiter.

-By default it uses a single `type: :set` in-memory Mnesia table that is not distributed.
-See Mnesia documentation for [`create_table/2`](https://www.erlang.org/doc/apps/mnesia/mnesia.html#create_table/2) for more information.

 This package is available in beta.
 If you have any problems, please open an issue.

 > [!TIP]